amitgoswami1027/UdacityNanodegree-aws-cloud-architect/Project2_Design-Provision-Monitor-AWS-Infrastructure/README.md

 * Application Servers Load Balanced and Autoscaled
 * A Master DB in AZ1 with a read replica in AZ2
 Use LucidChart or a similar diagramming application to create your schematic.
 Export your schematic as a PDF and save as Udacity_Diagram_1.pdf.
-### SOLUTION : Taking the architecture forward from the Project-01:Data DUrability and Recovery, here goes the details of the initial.
+### SOLUTION : Taking the architecture forward from the "Project-01:Data Durability and Recovery", here goes the details of the initial.
 AWS Architecutre for the above problem statement.To be cost effective I will be using the Multi-AZ architecutre as Multi region will be costly and believe for 50k users it does not make sense to go from multi-region architecture option.
 * In order to achieve the durability and availability in AWS you must go for multi AZ Architecutre, us-east-1a and us-east-1b.